Is the most backed bottle in crowdfunding history worth the hype?

 The bottom of both of the bottle and cup are rubberised, so no more clanging noises on the desk.

-I noticed the bottle already had a scuff mark on it when taking it out of the box (another Kickstarter backer also noted this too).
-It’s since gained a couple more scuffs from one trip in my bag, so I’m not holding my breath for keeping it in a decent condition!
+The bottle already had a scuff mark on it when taking it out of the box (another Kickstarter backer also noted this too).
+It’s since gained a couple more scuffs over the course of a year which isn’t too bad considering.

 Hitch Coffee Cup Review